Log in to your account to submit your conflict-of-interest disclosure.

 - Share confidential information, including disclosure of embargoed abstract data which would break laws relating to insider trading.

-ASH prohibits the Officers (i.e., President, President-Elect, Vice President, Secretary, and Treasurer) from simultaneously serving the Society and holding an officer position with another national or international medical organization.
+ASH prohibits the Officers (i.e. President, President-Elect, Vice President, Secretary, and Treasurer) from simultaneously serving the Society and holding an officer position with another national or international medical organization.
+ASH also prohibits the Officers from simultaneous service in any position on the board of organizations with significant overlap with ASH.

 - Requiring an individual to choose between the competing activities.